Geod24/merkle-tree/README.md

 In the event the verification fails, the program outputs ```Invalid Merkle path``` and returns ```EXIT_FAILURE```.
 If the verification passes, the program outputs  ```Valid Merkle path``` and returns ```EXIT_SUCCESS```.

 ## Requirements
-- [ ] Run on a recent Linux and/or Mac OS X (we will test on our machines)
+- [ ] Run on a recent Linux and/or Mac OS X
-> Verify mode not implemented
+> Verify mode not completely implemented
 - [x] Use one of the following languages: D, C++, C, Go, Rust, Python
-- [x] Provide instructions on how to build your code
+- [x] Provide instructions on how to build the code
 - [x] No library functions, except for hashing and writing to the console
 - [x] Handle errors gracefully (e.g. no hard crash)
-- [ ] Output SHOULD follow the same format as the provided example
+- [ ] Output should follow the same format as the provided example
-> Hash function outputs different values.
-Need to try other libraries.
+> Hash function outputs different values - need to try other libraries.
 - [ ] Documentation and additional tests CAN be added at your discretion

 Not all requirements were met due to lack of knowledge and time constraints.